vannguyengd/gooddata-ui/docs/table_totals.md

 ## Column grand total

 A column grand total aggregates data for all values in a column and displays it in the row pinned to the bottom of the table.
-It is defined by the local identifiers of a measure and the first row attribute.
+The column grand total is defined by the local identifiers of a measure and the first row attribute.

-Totals cannot be calculated for the tables without row attributes or for the tables without measures.
+Totals cannot be calculated for tables without row attributes or for tables without measures.
 A pivot table with column attributes shows totals for all columns with the specified measure.

 **NOTE:** Although the Execute component supports both grand totals and sub totals on any dimension, the Table and Pivot Table components support only grand totals on rows.